 Which is probably why the very best broadband suppliers don’t advertise on the TV – because they don’t need to, because they sell their services through word of mouth because they are so good (hello Zen internet).

 And once you do get to work with them, because you build up a partnership that works for both of you, they are just on your doorstep if ever there is a problem.

 So it REALLY is worth persevering and doing the small amount of research and preparation that you need to do in order to find the right manufacturer for your products.

 Just remember, when you email a manufacturer, if you want the best chance of a response, don’t be vague, and don’t tell them your life history in the first email.

 And if you were a manufacturer reading it, how would it answer the question of “what’s in it for me?”

 This post is part of a 5 part series that accompanies our Get Set for Manufacturing Challenge – 5 simple steps that you can take to be ready to work with a UK manufacturer.

-If you’ve already taken the challenge, or are after further information and support to help find, and successfully work with, a UK manufacturer, take a look at our Get Set for Manufacturing course.
+If you’ve already taken the challenge, or are after further information and support to help find, and successfully work with, a UK manufacturer, Join the waitlist for our Get Set for Manufacturing Course here.